jruby/jruby-mains/README.md

       </listener>
     </web-app>

-then the web-application uses the same loading as the standalone execution.
+then the web-application uses the same loading semantic as the standalone execution.

-of course you can just unpack the application.jar into **WEB-INF/classes** which does not make a difference since at both location all the ruby sources are loaded via the classloader.
+of course you can just unpack the application.jar into **WEB-INF/classes** which does not make a difference since from both location all the ruby sources are loaded via the jruby-classloader.

 ## using jruby-mains